mwebb387/nvim-config-bistro/README.md

 **autocmd**

-Defines an autocmd for Neovom.
+Defines an autocmd for Neovim.
 Currently requires 3 strings be passed to the command for `event`, `pattern` and `command` respectively

 ```fennel
 (autocmd :CursorHold :<buffer> "lua vim.lsp.buf.document_highlight()")